pconstantinou/savitzkygolay/README.md

 ```

 * * *
-*
-savitzkygolay provides a filter on a set of data which provides
+Package savitzkygolay provides a filter on a set of data which provides
 an effective way of smoothing data that generally follows
 curves found in polynomials.
 It is particularly good alternative
 to a moving average since it does not introduce a